PyWavelets/pywt/doc/source/ref/wavelet-packets.rst

 Here 1D, 2D and ND refer to the number of axes of the data to be transformed.
 All wavelet packet objects can operate on general n-dimensional arrays, but the 1D or 2D classes apply transforms along only 1 or 2 dimensions.
-The ND classes allow transforms over an arbtirary number of axes of n-dimensional data.
+The ND classes allow transforms over an arbitrary number of axes of n-dimensional data.

 The below diagram illustrates the inheritance tree: